|

 uses 2" x 3" x 8' runners, 4" x 4" x 8’ line posts, 1/4" x 4" x 6'

 find prefab fence at the home improvement or outlets stores.
-Majority of Central

-Florida Fence Companies use this method because materials are cheaper
+The majority of Orlando fencing companies use this method because materials are cheaper

 and the skill set needed is limited.
 If you’re looking for this method of